 Baldur Brönnimann has earned a reputation as a conductor of great flexibility with a broad-minded approach to music-making and a particular affinity for the most complex contemporary scores.
 He shares his time between the concert hall and the opera house, and whenever possible seeks out opportunities for educational and outreach work.

-For many years Brönnimann has been the conductor of choice for high-profile composer projects and as such he has worked closely with composers such as Saariaho, Birtwistle, Chin, Ades, with orchestras such as Stockholm Philharmonic, Seoul Philharmonic, BBC Symphony and at festivals including Settembre Musicale (Milan), Musica Nova (Helsinki), Ultraschall (Berlin).
-Whilst contemporary music continues to play a major part in Brönnimann’s career, he is now equally sought after in more mainstream, particularly earlier twentieth century repertoire, and as such is working regularly with orchestras such as Bergen Philharmonic, Iceland Symphony, Scottish Chamber, Porto Symphony amongst others.
+For many years Brönnimann has been the conductor of choice for high-profile composer projects at the highest level and as such he has worked closely with John Adams, Saariaho, Birtwistle, Chin, Ades, amongst others.
+Whilst contemporary music continues to play a major part in Brönnimann’s career, he is now equally sought after in mainstream repertoire by many major orchestras across the globe.

 Born in Switzerland, Brönnimann trained at the City of Basel Music Academy and at the Royal Northern College of Music in Manchester, where he was subsequently appointed Visiting Tutor in Conducting.